altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

     }
 }
 ```
-The EventAdapter we implemented is aware of EventDeserializationSkipped events (our “Tombstones”), and emits and empty EventSeq whenever such object is encoutered:
+The EventAdapter we implemented is aware of EventDeserializationSkipped events (our "Tombstones"),
+- and emits and empty EventSeq whenever such object is encoutered:
 ```scala
 class SkippedEventsAwareAdapter extends EventAdapter {
   override def manifest(event: Any) = ""